jonnonz1/nz-statute-book/acts/public/1982/friendly-societies-and-credit-unions-act-1982.md

   - **financial year** means the financial year of every registered society or branch or credit union, being a period of 12 months ending with 1 December or such other day as may be provided in the rules of the society, branch, or credit union
   - **friendly society** means a society of the kind specified in section 11(1)﻿(a)
   - **generally accepted accounting practice** has the same meaning as in section 8 of the Financial Reporting Act 2013
+  - **incorporated society** means an incorporated society registered under the Incorporated Societies Act 2022 or the Incorporated Societies Act 1908
   - **land** includes any interest in land
   - **licensed insurer** has the same meaning as in section 6(1) of the Insurance (Prudential Supervision) Act 2010
   - **meeting** includes (where the rules of a society or branch so allow) a meeting of delegates appointed by members